rust-lang/nomicon/src/lifetimes.md

 ```

 Now we see that the references passed as arguments to `shortest()`, i.e. `&s1`
-and `&s2`, actually have different lifetimes, `&'a` and `&'b`, since their
+and `&s2`, actually have different lifetimes (`&'b` and `&'c` respectively), since the borrows occur in different scopes.
-referents are defined in different scopes.
 However, the signature of
 `shortest()` requires that these two references (and also the returned
 reference, which has lifetime `'c`) have the same lifetime.
 So how does the
 compiler make sure this is the case?